Alert

 Follow the 8-1 Wage loss supplement - final approval procedure.

-6. Implement and communicate the plan
+4. Implement and communicate the plan

-Call the employer to discuss the worker's re-employment plan including approved services, supports, expected durationThe length of time needed for the worker to participate in the recommended services for re-employment. , and related costsIncludes costs for retraining, ergonomic equipment, etc..
+Call the employer to discuss the worker's RE plan including approved services, supports, expected durationThe length of time needed for the worker to participate in the recommended services for re-employment. , and related costsIncludes costs for retraining, ergonomic equipment, etc..

-Send a letter to outline the re-employment plan in writing.
+Communicate the RE plan in writing.

 Administrative tasks